 Isotope data of groundwaters gave an indication to the origin and residence time of groundwaters and to the depth of their extension within the USCB.
-The isotope studies (tritium and stable isotopes) permit also to recognize the effect of mining activity on the natural hydrochemical zonation and flow systems.
+The isotope studies (tritium and stable isotopes) permit also to recognise the effect of mining activity on the natural hydrochemical zonation and flow systems.

-The results of isotope investigations have shown that within the USCB down to 1,200 m depth, it means to the maximal depth of coal mining, groundwaters of different origin and residence time can be distinguished (Różkowski, Przewłocki, 1974; Różkowski, 1995; Zuber, Pluta, 1989).
+The results of isotope investigations have shown that within the USCB down to 1,200 m depth, it means to the maximal depth of coal mining, groundwaters of different origin and residence time can be distinguished (Rózkowski, Przewlocki, 1974; Rózkowski, 1995; Zuber, Pluta, 1989).

-Stable isotope data (Fig. 5) allowed to assign those groundwaters to the four main groups: 1) meteoric waters of the last infiltration period, 2) mixed infiltration and paleoinfiltration waters, 3) paleoinfiltration waters of different age and 4) Tertiary synsedimentary waters.
+Stable isotope data (Figure 5) allowed to assign those groundwaters to the four main groups: 1) meteoric waters of the last infiltration period, 2) mixed infiltration and paleoinfiltration waters, 3) paleoinfiltration waters of different age and 4) Tertiary synsedimentary waters.

 Groundwaters of the last infiltration period are of Holocenian, Pleistocenian and Prepleistocenian age.
 Investigations carried out by Zuber and Grabczak (1985) and by Zuber and Pluta (1989) have shown that in the Carboniferous formation at the depth of a few hundred meters below the day surface Tertiary waters from the last stage of the last infiltration period have been found.
 Meteoric waters of the last infiltration period were sampled from the Quaternary, Jurassic, Triassic and the uppermost parts of the Tertiary and Carboniferous formations.
-In the diagram at the background of precipitation line described by the equation

-$\delta D = 8 \delta^{18} O + 10$ one can distinguish infiltration waters whose projection points are plotting at the precipitation line (Fig. 5).
+In the diagram at the background of precipitation line described by the equation $\delta D = 8 \, \delta^{18}O + 10$ one can distinguish infiltration waters whose projection points are plotting at the precipitation line (Figure 5).

 The contemporary infiltration waters belong to the Holocene and Pleistocene age.
-They have the δ^{18} O values varying from -12.1 to -9.0 per mille and δ D from -78.0 to -67.9 per mille.
-In general they belong to the multi-ions hydrochemical type of groundwater and their TDS ranges from 0.2 to a few g/dm3.
+They have the $\delta^{18}$ O values varying from -12.1 to -9.0 per thousand and \deltaD from -78.0 to -67.9 per thousand.
+In general they belong to the multi-ions hydrochemical type of groundwater and their TDS ranges from 0.2 to a few g/dm.
 More detailed specification of contemporary infiltration groundwaters may be done by estimating tritium content.
 In the areas of outcrops of the Carboniferous formation within the first hydrogeological region tritium content was estimated in more than 200 mining water samples.
 Positive tritium presence was found till the depth of 150 to 250 m, locally even deeper.
-Tertiary infiltration waters are those which δ^{18} O vary from -6.2 to -8.1 per mille and δ D from -45.0 to -54.0 per mille.
+Tertiary infiltration waters are those which $\delta^{\rm 18}{\rm O}$ vary from -6.2 to -8.1 per thousand and $\delta D$ from -45.0 to -54.0 per thousand.
 TDS of these waters is rising up to 100 g/dm3.
 The depth of occurrence of these waters based on the isotopic investigations is up to 480 to 500 m.